eribertomota/robot_rules.rb/README.md

 repository is publish a license (MIT) for robots_rules.rb, originaly divulgated by James Edward Gray II here[1].

-James send me the license, via email, after I asked him.
+James sent me the license, via email, after I asked him.
 He used a GPG signed message to do it (file permission.txt).
 The public key of James is 7C2C7118.